The Origins of Irish Surnames

 Irish spelling: Mac Cailein

-Meaning: Scottish Gaelic words referring to crooked mouth’ or ‘wry-mouthed
+Meaning: Scottish Gaelic words referring to crooked mouth or wry-mouthed

 Carroll